FastReports/FastReport-Cloud-Java/docs/TemplatesApi.md

 > templatesUpdateContent(id, updateFileContentVM)

-Updates contnet of the template
+Updates contnet of the template.
+The method is deprecated, use the UpdateContentV2 method instead!

 ### Example